-In his two major works on the philosophy of Karl Marx, For Marx and Reading Capital, Althusser sought to counter the prevalent interpretation of Marxism as an essentially "humanistic" and "individualist" philosophy in which history is a goal-directed process aimed at the realization and fulfilment of human nature under communism.
-Althusser asserted that in early days of youthful days Marx was influenced by Hegel and his writings overemphasised this.
+Marx was influenced by Hegel and his writings overemphasised this.
 But later, by the time Marx wrote his Capital, one can notice a Marx who developed a new 'science' of history focused not on human beings but on the impersonal historical processes of which human beings are the bearers.
 In a later influential essay, ""Ideology and Ideological State Apparatuses"" (1969), Althusser argued against traditional interpretations of Marx as an inveterate economic determinist by demonstrating the "quasi-autonomous" role accorded to politics, law, and ideology in Marx's later writings.

-3.1.5.1 IDEOLOGICAL STATE APPARATUSES
+3.3.5.1 Ideological State Apparatuses